Bad time for dogs, great time for heartworm.

 Because of this, Little emphasized the importance of year-round heartworm prevention.
 She urged veterinarians to discuss these changes with pet owners, ensuring dogs are protected every month, all year long.
 With mosquitoes actively transmitting heartworm and driving its geographic spread, veterinary teams must be diligent in their recommendations.

-Little acknowledged that many veterinarians are frustrated by the challenges of heartworm testing but emphasized that early detection and treatment lead to better outcomes.
+Little acknowledged that many veterinarians are frustrated by the challenges of heartworm testing, but she emphasized that early detection and treatment lead to better outcomes.

-“We know that early detection and early treatment leads to better outcomes, that's true in most diseases, and it's certainly true in heartworm but we also know that the antigen tests aren't perfect.
-False negatives occur,”
+“We know that early detection and early treatment lead to better outcomes.
+That's true in most diseases, and it's certainly true in heartworm, but we also know that the antigen tests aren't perfect.
+False negatives occur,” she said.

-“When I graduated vet school in [1993], I knew that early infections [and] all male infections, we were going to have a harder time picking those up like only an antigen test.
-Okay, antigen tests are sensitive, they're specific, they're phenomenal.
-But the sensitivity is usually 90 to 95 percent, which means you are missing 5 to 10 percent of the infections,” Little continued.
+“When I graduated vet school in [1993], I knew that early infections [and] all male infections—we were going to have a harder time picking those up, like only an antigen test.
+Antigen tests are sensitive, they're specific, they're phenomenal.
+But the sensitivity is usually 90% to 95%, which means you are missing 5% to 10% of the infections,” Little continued.

 Because of this, it’s possible for a dog with heartworm to test negative on an antigen test.
 To improve detection rates, the Companion Animal Parasite Council and American Heartworm Society recommended 10 years ago that dogs undergo annual testing with both antigen and microfilaria tests.

-“So, you collect that blood sample in practice, which you already have to do to run the antigen test.
-Many folks use a whole blood sample, which is what's necessary for a microfilaria test and literally just a drop of blood on the slide, a drop of saline, cover slip, and examine, that's a microfilaria test,” she explained
+“You collect that blood sample in practice, which you already have to do to run the antigen test.
+Many folks use a whole blood sample, which is what's necessary for a microfilaria test.
+And [it's] just a drop of blood on the slide, a drop of saline, cover slip, and examine.
+That's a microfilaria test,” she said.

-Preventative care is the key to controlling heartworm disease, and client compliance is essential.
-Little suggested offering heartworm testing packages to ensure all necessary diagnostics are completed in one visit—minimizing the need for additional appointments and improving owner compliance.
+Preventive care is the key to controlling heartworm disease, and client adherence is essential.
+Little suggested offering heartworm testing packages to ensure all necessary diagnostics are completed in 1 visit, minimizing the need for additional appointments and improving owner adherence.

 By educating clients on rising mosquito populations, year-round prevention, and improved testing methods, veterinary teams can shift the balance—making it a bad time to be a heartworm and a great time to be a dog.